 All You Need To Know About BDD Chawl Redevelopment Project

-It seems the day is not far when Mumbai’s Central Line areas will be dotted with high rise buildings instead of low-cost housing colonies, built during the British era, post 1920.
-These chawls are all set to be brought down to make way for tall buildings that will rehabilitate over 15,500 families staying in Naigaon, Lower Parel and Worli.
+These chawls will rehabilitate over 15,500 families staying in Naigaon, Lower Parel, Sewri and Worli.
 While the Naigaon area is being redeveloped by L&T, Shapoorji Pallonji are working in Lower Parel area and recently Tata Group has been awarded the tender for redeveloping the Worli area.
 The winning bid by the Tata led consortium is facing litigations and the construction work has been halted.
+The Sewri land has 12 chawls of more than 100-year-old in which 960 tenants including 46 non-residential are staying.

 The redevelopment project was in the pipeline for the past 14 years but lack of political will and red-tapism has kept the files buried deep until 2014.
 The nodal agency for the redevelopment of 195 chawls in Mumbai is Maharashtra Housing and Area Development Authority (MHADA).
 According to the media reports, BDD Chawl residents will be getting the biggest homes under any redevelopment scheme that is in existence in Mumbai.
 Every tenant will get 500 sq ft unit worth Rs 2 crore in exchange of 160 sq ft.
 The tower coming up in Worli will be the tallest with 67-storey while the one in Naigaon and Lower Parel will be 22-storey.
 The total estimated cost for the entire project is Rs 16,000 crore.
 After allotting it to the tenements, the authority will sell the substantial units at an affordable price.
 The sample flat is ready at Lower Parel and Naigaon and almost 18,000 people have already visited the place.